+Cheryl Morgan earned her doctorate from Columbia University.
 She is a specialist in 19th-century literature with particular interest in French women writers, literary humor and urban literature.
-She has contributed articles about Delphine Gay de Girardin to Symposium, Romantisme and, Modernity and the Mass Press in Nineteenth-Century France.
-Morgan also wrote an article on Stendahl's "Le Rouge et le noir" for the MLA Approaches to Teaching World Literature, and has contributed entries to the Feminist Companion to French Literature.
-She is co-editor of Contre-courants: Les femmes s'ecrivent a travers les siecles, a classroom anthology of women's writers and pedagogical apparatus.
-Morgan is currently working on a cultural critical biography of Delphine Gay de Girardin and editing a collection of articles devoted to French women's humor post-1789.
+She has contributed articles about Delphine Gay de Girardin to Symposium, Romantisme and Modernity and the Mass Press in Nineteenth-Century France.
+Morgan wrote an article on Stendahl's "Le Rouge et le noir" for the MLA Approaches to Teaching World Literature, among other scholarly work.
+Morgan is working on a cultural critical biography of Gay de Girardin and editing a collection of articles devoted to French women's humor post-1789.

+Pamela Diaz received her bachelor's degree from Cornell University and her master's degree from the University of California, Berkeley, where she is working on completing her doctorate in French and Medieval Studies.
 The title of her dissertation is "Unruly Language in the Roman de Renart."
-Diaz's teaching and research focuses on medieval French, Spanish and Latin literatures (espeocially le Roman de Renart and Ysengrimus), manuscript studies (codicology and paleography), medieval philosophy, animal studies, oral traditions, 12th century reform and social change, history of ideas and foreign language pedagogy (especially with the integration of medieval studies).
+Diaz's teaching and research focuses on medieval French, Spanish and Latin literatures, especially le Roman de Renart and Ysengrimus.
+She also focuses on: manuscript studies (codicology and paleography,) medieval philosophy, animal studies, oral traditions, 12th-century reform and social change, history of ideas and foreign language pedagogy, especially with the integration of medieval studies.